HonourHealth/DotNet/1/README.md

 Mandatory fields should be checked in models.
 Routing should be used.
 Model binding operations should be sampled both from body and from query.

+Note that .Net 5 is used in that project.